 Scared into submission, I reviewed each line of the document and my calculations.
 Everything was correct.
 The presentation, logical.
 I sighed in relief, put the document away, and turned to my routine, which by now screamed for my attention.

 After two hours, I received an invitation to the board room.
-The board was in session, and the governor required me to present and defend my note—and be ready to answer any questions that might arise.-
+The board was in session, and the governor required me to present and defend my note—and be ready to answer any questions that might arise.(Insert 026 - Lorna Deane At a meeting in the board room.)

 The following day, my note was returned, endorsed as “Approved by the Board.”